 Jackson claimed the tower had been built on quicksand, which caused the tower to settle unevenly and fall, but others believed it was shoddy workmanship.
 Regardless, Jackson soon started work on a second tower and completed it the following year.
 This lighthouse stood forty feet high and employed four, fourteen-inch reflectors in its bird-cage lantern room.
-Samuel S. Lasby was employed as keeper of the light, which was the first established on Lake Michigan.
+Samuel Lasby was employed as keeper of the light, which was the first established on Lake Michigan.

-Around 1857, the Democratic Press gave a description of Chicago Harbor that included the following: “First, the light-house, well enough when it was built twenty years ago, but now surrounded and shut from the view of the mariner by a number of higher buildings between it and the lake – perfectly useless – but lighted up punctually and carefully every night.”
+Around 1857, the Democratic Press gave a description of Chicago Harbor that included the following: First, the light-house, well enough when it was built twenty years ago, but now surrounded and shut from the view of the mariner by a number of higher buildings between it and the lake perfectly useless but lighted up punctually and carefully every night.

 The work on the light-house and pier at Chicago, Illinois, are under the superintendence of Lieut.
 Webster, of the corps of topographical engineers, and under the direction of that bureau.
-This officer, in his report to that bureau, September 1, 1853, states that the pier head put down for the foundation of the light-house is sufficient for the purpose for which it was designed, and that "the light should be one of the first class for the lakes," which is equivalent to the third order lens at "Wagooshance," and that it is very much needed, as the present one is very imperfect and altogether insufficient.
+This officer, in his report to that bureau, September 1, 1853, states that the pier head put down for the foundation of the light-house is sufficient for the purpose for which it was designed, and that the light should be one of the first class for the lakes, which is equivalent to the third order lens at Wagooshance, and that it is very much needed, as the present one is very imperfect and altogether insufficient.

-In 1870, the Lighthouse Board noted that when the octagonal iron lighthouse was first lit in 1859, it marked the outer end of the North Pier.
-However, the pier had since been extended lakeward at different times, leaving the tower 1,200 feet from the outer limit of the pier.
+In 1870, the Lighthouse Board noted that when the octagonal iron lighthouse was first lit in 1859, it marked the outer end of the North Pier, however, the pier had since been extended lakeward at different times, leaving the tower 1,200 feet from the outer limit of the pier.
 A beacon light, employing a sixth-order lens, had been established at the end of the extended pier in 1869.
-The Lighthouse Board recommended that the octagonal tower, whose light was often obscured by the smoke of the many factories and steamers in the vicinity, be relocated to Grosse Point, thirteen miles north of Chicago, and that a light be exhibited from the gable end of the keeper’s dwelling to range with the new beacon light.
+The Lighthouse Board recommended that the octagonal tower, whose light was often obscured by the smoke of the many factories and steamers in the vicinity, be relocated to Grosse Point, thirteen miles north of Chicago, and that a light be exhibited from the gable end of the keepers dwelling to range with the new beacon light.

 A masonry tower was built at Grosse Point instead, and the iron tower remained in service on the North Pier, operating in tandem with the beacon light.
 In 1881, a fog bell, struck by machinery, was established at the end of the North Pier, and in 1885 a new open-frame tower was built, and the lantern room and lens from the old beacon light were transferred to it.
 An elevated walkway allowed the keeper to access the pierhead light in inclement weather.

-With the activation of Chicago Harbor Lighthouse, the 1859 iron lighthouse, then known as the Chicago River Lighthouse, was discontinued.
+With the activation of Chicago Harbor Lighthouse, the 1859 iron lighthouse, then known as Chicago River Lighthouse, was discontinued.
 Its lens was disassembled, boxed up, and shipped to Detroit.
 The skeletal iron tower was taken apart during June and July of 1894, and all parts were newly marked with white lead, punch, or chisel, so they could be reassembled as part of the new tower at Rawley Point, Wisconsin.

 On June 12, 1917, Congress appropriated $88,000 for relocating Chicago Harbor Lighthouse.
-The existing breakwater had been extended south, and a second breakwater was being constructed south of it.
+The existing breakwater had been extended southward, and a second breakwater was being constructed south of it.
 The War Department had agreed to build a stone and timber crib at the south end of the north arm of the new breakwater to serve as the foundation pier for the Harbor Lighthouse, along with foundations for minor lights at the ends of the southern breakwater.

 Three main lighthouses have stood watch over Chicago Harbor as the city has grown from a small military outpost to the third-largest city in the United States.

 In 2005, Chicago Harbor Lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Though it took a few years, Secretary of the Interior Ken Salazar initiated the transfer of the lighthouse to the City of Chicago on February 24, 2009.
 The city had designated the lighthouse a Chicago Landmark in 2003.
 After the city failed to do anything with the lighthouse after more than a decade of ownership, the General Services Administration asked in 2020 that the lighthouse be returned to the federal government.